 Yesterday I said that I believed the Italian meltdown presented a buying opportunity because it was not existential.
 And today, calm has returned, actually sooner than I had expected.
 The Italian government bond auctions have gone well.
 The flight to safety has reversed much of its move.
 And stocks are rising again.

-So I want to say more about the model I use to think about the economy and financial markets – and what we are seeing r...
+So I want to say more about the model I use to think about the economy and financial markets – and what we are seeing right now.

 It’s pretty simple, really.
 Basic econometrics do a very good job of telling us where an economy is headed over the medium-term because economic modeling is sophisticated enough to feed macro data in and spit out and range of likely outcomes.
 And if an economy is humming along at 2-3% annualized real GDP growth as the US economy is now, the range of likely outcomes is small enough that we can exclude recession as a likely possibility.

 Where the rubber hits the road on predictability is when the economy moves down into stall speed, below 2% annualized growth.
 That’s because an economy then is slow enough that the range of likely outcomes then includes ones where GDP growth can go negative.
 Below 1% growth and the potential for recession increases dramatically.

 The way I am looking at this then is as an economy on a specific economic trajectory, buffetted by economic shocks that throw it off that trajectory.
 For example, late last year, the deficts due to the Trump tax cuts took the U.S. economy and hitched it up a notch, say 0.3% annualized.
 That’s an economic ‘shock’ of 0.3%.

 Equally, had Trump imposed tax hikes of an equivalent magnitude on US businesses and households, we would have seen a downward shock.
 But that shock would have been insufficient to risk recession for an economy greowing well above 2%.

 So you need both the economic shocks and you need the economic vulnerability to produce an existential threat to the economy and, by extension, to markets.